ARG50/Flappy-Bird-Game/README.md

 - **Flappy Bird Gameplay:** The bird can be controlled by pressing a key (or tapping the screen) to simulate a flapping motion that keeps the bird in the air.
 - **Pipes:** The game features moving pipes that appear at random heights and move from right to left across the screen.
 - **Collision Detection:** The bird collides with pipes or the ground, resulting in the end of the game.
-- **Background Music and Sound Effects:** (Optional) You can add background music and sound effects for flapping and collisions.
+- **Background Music and Sound Effects:** There is not added any background music and sound effects for flapping and collisions.

 ## Requirements